Cardi B Is Joining This Iconic Movie Franchise

 And for what it’s worth, Walker’s daughter, Meadow, is a big fan of the franchise’s latest addition.
 Just an hour after Diesel posted his video with Cardi, she commented, “Yes!!!!!!!!”

-Fast 9, initially set to premiere last spring, was pushed back to an April 2020 release.

-Fast 9, initially set to premiere last spring, was pushed back to an April 2020 release.

-Plot details are still unknown, but Cardi will star alongside franchise favorites including Diesel, Charlize Theron, Helen Mirren, and Michelle Rodriguez.
+Plot details are still unknown, but Cardi will star alongside franchise favourites including Diesel, Charlize Theron, Helen Mirren, and Michelle Rodriguez.

 Advertisement